hyperwatch/hyperwatch/docs/tutorials/express_input.md

 ## Monitor web traffic with Node/Express middleware integration

-In this tutorial, we'll start analysing the web traffic on a Node/Express application using Hyper Watch.
+In this tutorial, we'll start analysing the web traffic on a Node/Express application using Hyperwatch.

-We'll use the Websocket protocol that is one of the many protocol available with the Hyper Watch Express Logger middleware.
+We'll use the Websocket protocol that is one of the many protocol available with the Hyperwatch Express Logger middleware.

 Let's start!

-### Install Hyper Watch
+### Install Hyperwatch

-On the same server where the Node/Express application is running, or on a server that is reachable by it, install the Hyper Watch processor.
+On the same server where the Node/Express application is running, or on a server that is reachable by it, install the Hyperwatch processor.

 As a prerequirement, you'll need Node.js &gt;= 7.
 Use nvm if you're in trouble.